achadwick/styrene/docs/bundleconf.rst

 3. More complex command lines are passed to the MSYS2 bash.

+4. You can force use of bash by setting the Terminal or StyreneLaunchUsingShell overrides.

-Using *CreateProcessW()* directly on an executable makes the user experience nicer.
+Using *CreateProcessW()* directly on an executable can make the user experience nicer.
 Apps will be pinnable
 (they will be assigned the same appid as start menu .lnk shortcuts), and Styrene will hide any CMD window associated with the app sensibly.